organix/uFork/docs/requestor.md

     reason -> cancel

-With this terminology in hand, it is possible to specify requestors very consisely.
+With this terminology in hand, it is possible to specify requestors very concisely.
 Here is an example specification of `double`, a requestor that doubles its input value.

 > The `double` requestor takes a fixnum and produces a fixnum twice the size.